 6) WILDLIFE: WHAT?

 A 6th reason?
-That’s right folks, only here at The Roving Foleys do you get a BONUS reason to visit this amazing state park.
+That’s right folks, a BONUS reason to visit this amazing state park.
 6 for the price of 5!

 That would be the rest of the wildlife.
 This park is just chock full of opportunities to view elk, deer (whitetail AND muleys), pronghorns, mountain goats, bighorn sheep, and if you are REALLY patient, maybe a cougar.

-We are HUGE wildlife lovers so any place that has this much diversity, we love.
+Any place that has this much diversity, you just have to visit!
 For you bird people, there are about 400 species in the areas including all types of raptors, jays, and woodpeckers.
+For you fly fishermen, there are trout in all of the lakes and rivers in the area.
+It is a fly fishing paradise.

 Some Quick Tips

-We like to get up early to get into parks, because not only are they less crowded, the animals are more active and the views are magnificent.
-We always bring lunch with us and find a picturesque spot to sit and let the kids run around.
+Try to get up early to get into parks, because not only are they less crowded, the animals are more active and the views are magnificent.
+You can bring a lunch along and find a picturesque spot to stop and have a picnic.

 So as you can tell we are big fans of Custer State Park in South Dakota.
 If you are in the area, whether it be to see Mt Rushmore, the Badlands, Sturgis, or Deadwood, don’t miss the opportunity to cruise through this wonderful park.
 I promise you, you will be glad you did.